In The Spotlight: Ideas: Causes: Resources: Important Info: Your Contributions: Keep in Touch:

 This is part two of the three part writing tips for fundraiser letters.

-Below you will find an index to use to quick jump to each tip in all the sections for writing fundraiser letters.
+Below you will find an index to use to quick jump to each tip in all the sections for writing effective letters.

 All great fundraiser letters are exciting because they take their readers to the action of the cause.